Antonyan7/pollin-web/README.md

 ## Set environment variables:

-Some environment variables cannot be set by default in the project for security reasons.
+Environment variables cannot be set by default in the project for security reasons.

 To get them: